Navigating‑Student Supervisor Relationships

 The first person to contact if you have concerns regarding your supervision is your supervisor.
 The sooner you raise your concerns with them the greater the likelihood that the problem will be resolved.
 If you are not comfortable speaking with your supervisor, then members of your supervisory committee might provide helpful advice.

 If the problem is not resolved after consulting with your supervisor/supervisory committee then you should speak with the Graduate Coordinator and, if necessary, the Chair/Director of your Department/School.
-If a solution cannot be reached in your academic unit, then you may wish to contact the Associate Dean Students at FGS, Dr. Eileen Denovan-Wright or the Dean of FGS, Dr. Marty Leonard.
+If a solution cannot be reached in your academic unit, then you may wish to contact the Associate Dean, Students, Dr. Eileen Denovan-Wright, or the Dean, Dr. Marty Leonard.

 Please note that although we suggest you begin with your supervisor and move down the flow chart (see below) in order, students may go directly to a grad coordinator or to FGS for help.